10-Q 1 form10-q.htm

 2010 Share Plan

 The 2010 Share Plan provided for the grant of nonqualified stock options, stock appreciation rights, stock awards, performance awards and stock units to employees, directors and consultants.
 In accordance with the provisions of the 2010 Share Plan, the plan terminated with respect to the ability to grant future awards on July 14, 2020.
-Information regarding the 2010 Share Plan for the three months ended January 31, 2024 is as follows:
+Information regarding the 2010 Share Plan for the nine months ended Jul 31, 2024 is as follows:

 Shares Weighted

-Price Per Share
+Per Share

 Aggregate